jtdt3/network-protocol/README.md

 # network-protocol

 # How To Run:
 - Install WSL.
-Install the g++ on WSL.
+Install the g++ compiler on WSL.
 - Clone the project.
 - Open the project in vscode.
 - Use command **shift+ctrl+B** to build the project and run it.
 The output will be printed to vscode's console.